Chicago tickets: how to buy safely (sports, concerts, comedy, theater)

 - the venue’s official website

-- the artist/team/show’s official site
+- the event’s official site

 - the organizer’s official links